Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Nobody beat the ten’gewek for their long youthful years.
 But health-conscious humans could match them, in a slow and steady way.
 Schuster hadn’t aged a day since they’d first met, and while Uku was exhausted by the end of a six-hour shift on Akyawentan gravity, he seemed entirely comfortable with it.

-“Deftly done,” he complimented her.
+"Deftly done," he complimented her.

-“The advice, or the distraction?”
+"The advice, or the distraction?"

 He spread his hands with a smile that said ‘both,’ and moved to lean over the railing instead.
-“Only ten pallets this week.
-Could it be we’re finally making headway?”
+"Only ten pallets this week.
+Could it be we’re finally making headway?"

-“Hope is a flame in an untested tunnel,” Uku said, then translated her peoples’ aphorism when he turned his head questioningly.
-“A flame in an untested tunnel may light your way, it may flicker out and warn you of bad air…or it may set off an explosion.
-Hope can be comforting and give you a reason to keep going, but it can be dangerous too, in the wrong circumstances.”
+"Hope is a flame in an untested tunnel," Uku said, then translated her peoples’ aphorism when he turned his head questioningly.
+"A flame in an untested tunnel may light your way, it may flicker out and warn you of bad air…or it may set off an explosion.
+Hope can be comforting and give you a reason to keep going, but it can be dangerous too, in the wrong circumstances."

-“Hmm.
-Allow me to introduce you to *The Shawshank Redemption.* It has a message on hope I think you’d find…familiar.”
+"Hmm.
+Allow me to introduce you to *The Shawshank Redemption.* It has a message on hope I think you’d find…familiar."

 Uku knew better than to try for an elaboration.
 Instead she settled next to him on the rail.
-“I do enjoy that we can appreciate each others’ art and literature.
+"I do enjoy that we can appreciate each others’ art and literature.
 The Hunters were so *alien,* I’m not sure they even understood the concept of hope except as something they enjoyed snuffing out.
-If they even enjoyed it.”
+If they even enjoyed it."

-“God…” Schuster mused.
-“That almost makes me feel sorry for them.”
+"God…" Schuster mused.
+"That almost makes me feel sorry for them."

 Uku chuckled slightly, and shook her head.
-“It’s an amazing gift, your species has.
-You seem to have something in common with *everyone.* It took you thirty years to go from the hated and feared pariah species, the deathworlders who could kill an entire station just by showing up to…this.”
+"It’s an amazing gift, your species has.
+You seem to have something in common with *everyone.* It took you thirty years to go from the hated and feared pariah species, the deathworlders who could kill an entire station just by showing up to…this."

-“This?”
+"This?"

-“The United Peoples.
+"The United Peoples.
 Forget the Great Father for a second, humans are the real power in the UP.
 Because he wouldn’t even *be* the Great Father if not for you.
 You just have this way of…the gao love humans, the ten’gewek love humans, *I* love humans…I’ve never met a member of your species who didn’t have this *gift* of looking into another being’s eyes and seeing a friend there.
-Even, apparently, the Hunters.”
+Even, apparently, the Hunters."

 Schuster remained silent.
 He seemed, if anything, embarrassed.

-“It says something that your people both purposely and *accidentally* created a being greater than any of us, and despite all that he is, feels bound by love and loyalty to you.
-That you have befriended a primitive people who are *in every way* superior beings, and yet…in the end, you rise to the challenge *anyway.”*
+"It says something that your people both purposely and *accidentally* created a being greater than any of us, and despite all that he is, feels bound by love and loyalty to you.
+That you have befriended a primitive people who are *in every way* superior beings, and yet…in the end, you rise to the challenge *anyway."*

-“It was the gao who saved your people,” Schuster tried to point out.
+"It was the gao who saved your people," Schuster tried to point out.

-“They were only in a position to do so because your people saved them first.”
+"They were only in a position to do so because your people saved them first."
 Uku sighed happily and took a step closer, until they were arm-to-arm and hip-to-hip, like old warren-friends.
-“And then look at all this.”
+"And then look at all this."

 She gestured to the vast, bright space full of books in front of them. *Hundreds of thousands* of books in this room alone, tens of millions across the entire Great Library.
-“Humanity already has an *hour* of the Long Chant.
+"Humanity already has an *hour* of the Long Chant.
 And yet…I haven’t ever actually recited it for a human.
 Somehow, I get the impression you’d find it uncomfortable.
-Your people really don’t take praise well.”
+Your people really don’t take praise well."

 Schuster shrugged, though he didn’t try to move away from her, even though she knew humans preferred more personal space.
-“I don’t think any of us believe we deserve it,” he said.
-“And…I don’t know.
+"I don’t think any of us believe we deserve it," he said.
+"And…I don’t know.
 If I ever met a man who could take praise like that as his right and due?
 I’d think he was an arrogant son of a bitch.
-But maybe that’s just cultural.”
+But maybe that’s just cultural."

-“If so, it’s a culture I like.
-I just can’t imagine a gaoian or a ten’gewek or any of my people saying they feel *sorry* for the Hunters.”
+"If so, it’s a culture I like.
+I just can’t imagine a gaoian or a ten’gewek or any of my people saying they feel *sorry* for the Hunters."

-“I don’t know that I’d say we feel *sorry,* it’s more…we have a saying.
+"I don’t know that I’d say we feel *sorry,* it’s more…we have a saying.
 ‘The road to Hell is paved with good intentions.’
 Very much of the greatest evil we’ve seen in our civilization started out with good ideas or well-meaning action.
-But somewhere, somehow…” He shrugged.
-“My people most of all.
-My great grandmother survived Auschwitz.”
+But somewhere, somehow…" He shrugged.
+"My people most of all.
+My great grandmother survived Auschwitz."

 It took Uku a moment for her mnemonic training to swing in and recall that word and its connotations.
-Auschwitz, associated with “ow” sound, associated with pain, associated with…
+Auschwitz, associated with "ow" sound, associated with pain, associated with…

-“There’s that too, I suppose,” she admitted.
-“But still…I’ve been face-to-face with Hunters.
+"There’s that too, I suppose," she admitted.
+"But still…I’ve been face-to-face with Hunters.
 There’s a reason we worshiped them as agents of divine punishment, they seemed too…implacable and inscrutable to be anything else.
 I can at least *understand* the evils that humanity has done to itself.
-Goodness, my own people have done some of the same.”
+Goodness, my own people have done some of the same."

-“As bad?”
+"As bad?"

-“Why do you suppose we imagined ourselves Punished?
+"Why do you suppose we imagined ourselves Punished?
 And the gao have been known to skin each other alive, the ten’gewek can be shockingly brutal…I don’t think there’s any species out there without a terrible cruelty in them.
-But the ability to make friends with *anything?* Even with, heh, with a vacuum cleaner with silly stuck-on plastic eyes—”
+But the ability to make friends with *anything?* Even with, heh, with a vacuum cleaner with silly stuck-on plastic eyes—"

-“Hey now, Snooty McDustbuster is a valued member of the team.”
+"Hey now, Snooty McDustbuster is a valued member of the team."

 Uku couldn’t help it: she laughed loud enough that a few people in the room gave her disapproving looks.
 She gestured apologetically to them and reined it in.

 It was at that point that she felt a distant shudder through the ground, and instinctively looked to the rail.
 Sure enough, Vemik and Vemun arrived with…well, what looked like a pallet of boxes bundled up in arms and tails. *Each.*

-“Where to?”
+"Where to?"
 Vemun asked.

 Uku peeled herself away from Schuster and scanned the QR codes.
-“Yours is in social science…Vemik, yours is for geography and history.”
+"Yours is in social science…Vemik, yours is for geography and history."

-“I picked the good ones!”
+"I picked the good ones!"

 Vemun made a face and waggled his tongue, universal ten’gewek sign for fond exasperation.
-“Come on, then!
-Eight more after these!” he announced, and was gone so fast his tail nearly made a whipping sound as it lashed behind him.
+"Come on, then!
+Eight more after these!" he announced, and was gone so fast his tail nearly made a whipping sound as it lashed behind him.
 Vemik hooted, did likewise, and there was peace and silence once again.

 She became aware of Schuster trying not to laugh.
-He cleared his throat, wrestled his face back down into a mere smile, then cleared his throat. “…How about…we go get some tea?” he suggested.
-“I’m sure they can figure out where to put the pallets when they’re not showing off for us.”
+He cleared his throat, wrestled his face back down into a mere smile, then cleared his throat. "…How about…we go get some tea?" he suggested.
+"I’m sure they can figure out where to put the pallets when they’re not showing off for us."

-“That sounds good.
+"That sounds good.
 And this Shawshank Redemption you mentioned.
-Book, film?”
+Book, film?"

-“Both.
-But, the movie is *excellent.”*
+"Both.
+But, the movie is *excellent."*

 They reached an unspoken agreement.
 After all, this was a research library, and she had cultural exchange duties.
 Watching a human cinematic classic was an entirely valid use of her professional time.
 And of his!